We treat the most common mental health concerns with compassion, expertise, experience, and exceptional quality of care.

 Postpartum Depression in Mothers

-Most new moms experience postpartum “baby blues” after childbirth, which commonly include mood swings, crying spells, anxiety and difficulty sleeping.
-Baby blues typically begin within the first two to three days after delivery, and may last for up to two weeks.
+Most new moms experience postpartum “baby blues” after childbirth, which commonly include mood swings, crying spells, anxiety, and difficulty sleeping.
+Baby blues typically begin within the first two to three days after delivery and may last for up to two weeks.
 But some new moms experience a more severe, long-lasting form of depression known as postpartum depression.

 Postpartum depression isn’t a character flaw or a weakness.
 Sometimes it’s simply a complication of giving birth.
 If you have postpartum depression, prompt treatment can help you manage your symptoms and help you bond with your baby.

-Some Symptoms can include:
+Some symptoms can include:

 • Depressed mood or severe mood swings